Writer and outdoor adventurer Martin Lortz headed to the iconic park to discover what camping is like at Mew Lake when no one else is around.

 As for accommodations, with all lodges in the park closed for the season, your choices are rather simplified to one place: Mew Lake Campground, where your options are to bring your own (as in tent or RV) or set up base in one of the seven yurts available for rent.
 I opted for the latter, the eight-sided, tent-like structure that sleeps six and comes with electric heat to keep you warm.

-While I was at the Mew Lake Campground in November, my expedition featured more winter than fall.
+While I was at the Mew Lake Campground in November (article originally published in 2018), my expedition featured more winter than fall.
 With the temperature dipping to -13C, the heater in the yurt was buzzing at full speed as I dropped my bags.
 After quickly unpacking it was time to explore outside.

 Back at the yurt, I enjoyed a quick meal followed by some dazzling star gazing, and I hit the hay for the longest sleep I’ve had in a long time.